 It was a new 1963 Pontiac with a hot engine and a stick shift transmission.
 He was really pissed off then.
 How could a measly private out-due him with a newer car.
 Too bad!
 He couldn’t catch me.

 There was only one of my many friends in my platoon and the signal platoon who had a car other than me.
 I left the Army Post virtually every night with some of those buddies.
-We went to Nashville Tennessee or Evansville Indiana and other places far from the base.
+We went to Nashville Tennessee or Evansville Indiana and other places much further from the base.

-My boss stayed upset, to put it mildly, because almost always we would sneak away before he could grab me for some menial detail to punish me.
+My boss stayed upset, to put it mildly, because we almost always would sneak away before he could grab me for some menial detail to punish me.

 Luck was with Me and I got Transferred to Signal Platoon

 Finally to top it off, I finally managed to get transferred from the Assault Platoon.
 There I had been a gunner and later a driver for one of the big guns we had that were dropped from airplanes.

 With my secret clearance I was able to get my own mobile communications vehicle.
 It was a three-quarter ton truck, loaded with radios, transmitters, a teletype machine and other goodies.
 I had to brief the important officers about the coded messages I received.
 That kept me busy and away a lot of the time.

 In the cold weather I had a warm (it had a heater inside) communication center in my vehicle.
 When we went to the field for training exercises I dished out hot coffee to my friends.
 My former sergeant could only look disgustedly at me.

 No one could come close to my vehicle because it was off limits due to the secret communication equipment in it.